LaurenceKuhl/Mercedes_Thompson/README.md

 # Welcome to my 100 day coding challenge !

-As I haven't programmed in object oriented in a while, I figured I'd challenge myself to a 100 days of minimum 20min of coding per day in Python!
+As I haven't programmed in object oriented in a while, I figured I'd challenge myself to a 100 days of a minimum 20min of coding per day in Python!

 What is object-oriented programming (OOP)?
 [Real Python](https://realpython.com/python3-object-oriented-programming/) describes it better, but it is a way of defining code and functions through specific objects.
 In my case, I want to recreate a fantasy world I grew up with, the Mercedes Thompson series by Patricia Briggs.

 ## The world of Mercedes Thompson

+My mom and I have been reading the Mercedes Thompson books forever (I think I was 13 when we started!).
+You can find all of the books here : https://www.goodreads.com/series/40932-mercy-thompson

 Mercedes Thompson is a mechanic who lives in the Tri State area.
 She also happens to be a shapeshifter who can turn into a coyote.
 In her reparation shop, she works with Zee, a grumpy but very powerful old fae.
 Her nextdoor neighbour is Adam Hauptman, the leader of the werewolf pack.